Labour hire (Australia)

 Labour hire arrangements often overlap with, but are distinct from the practice of temporary staffing.
-Labour hire arrangements are situations in which an employee has a legal employer, but no direct employment contract with their place of work.
+Labour hire arrangements are situations in which an employee has a legal employer, but no direct employment contract with the place of work.

 Companies that provide labour hire are often referred to as 'recruitment agencies' however, labour hire arrangements do not involve an agency relationship with an employee or the worksite in a legal sense.
 The labour hire company is paid for services provided to the worksite by the employee, they are not paid as an agent for the cost of recruitment per se.

 The labour hire arrangement can be contrasted with other recruitment business dealings, that involve a finder's fee paid to an agency for helping a workplace obtain an employee.

 Labour hire industry

 Labour hire firms

 As of January 2020, the total revenue of the labour hire industry in Australia is approximately $29 billion; according to industrial analysts.
 The analyst firm IBISWorld claims that there are 9,634 labour hire businesses and 362,800 labour hire employees in the industry.

-The largest companies in the Australian labour hire industry are Hays, Persol Holdings (which owns both Programmed & Skilled Group), Recruit (trading as RGF Staffing), WorkPac, ManpowerGroup, Adecco, and Randstad.
+The largest companies in the Australian labour hire industry are Hays, Persol Holdings (which owns both Programmed & Skilled Group), Recruit (trading as RGF Staffing), WorkPac, ManpowerGroup, Adecco, and Randstad NV.
 Other notable labour hire firms include Ingeus (notable for being founded by Thérèse Rein, the wife of former Prime Minister Kevin Rudd), and Serco (notable for its labour hire procurement to government departments).